partiql/partiql-spec/psr/README-PSR.md

 - add the `LET` sub-clause in various SFW queries
 - add syntax for invocation of stored procedures
-- Clarify any ambiguous part of the specification.
-If the clarification results in changes to the reference implementation.
-If no changes to the reference implementation are needed, a standard GitHub PR should be submitted.
+- Clarify any ambiguous part of the specification (Only if clarification results in changes to the reference implementation.
+If no changes to the reference implementation are needed then a standard GitHub PR should be submitted.

 PSRs may be submitted by any party.